-If you can't keep them on board, thank them politely and get to fixing the underlying issue ASAP.
-Generally, if a customer is leaving because of a problem, they're not the only ones affected by it.
+If you can't keep them on board, thank them politely and fix the underlying issue ASAP.
+Generally, if a customer leaves because of a problem, they're not the only ones affected.
 And although you've lost a customer, you'll be able to stop it before you lose anyone else.

 Reduce the number of products in your product line

-Focus on what you do best and cut out any mediocre items that don't drive much business.
-Extensive stock inventories can be hard to manage and expensive to hold; money in slow-moving stock is money left sitting on the shelf.
+Focus on what you do best and cut out mediocre items that don't drive much business.
+Extensive stock inventories can be hard to manage and expensive to hold; money in slow-moving stock is left on the shelf.

 If you'd like to keep the appearance of an extensive range, keep the products available and extend their delivery timelines.
 When you get an order, bring them in as required from suppliers.
-You can take a deposit or full payment from the customer before you even buy the item.
+You can take a deposit or full payment from the customer before buying the item.

 Manage your best assets and biggest costs better

 People are both your biggest asset and your most significant cost.
-Implementing systems like electronic rosters and time tracking can help you maximise output and minimise costs.
+Implementing electronic rosters and time tracking systems can help you maximise output and minimise costs.